ckekula/OOP-Design-Patterns/structural/adapter/README.md

 # Adapter Design Pattern

+Adapter is a **structural** design pattern that allows objects with incompatible interfaces to collaborate.

 ## Problem

 Imagine that you’re creating a stock market monitoring app.
 The app downloads the stock data from multiple